Updated: May 2026

 What About Money Market Funds?

-Money market funds are not the same as money market accounts, despite the similar names — and this distinction matters.
+Money market funds are not the same as money market accounts, despite the similar names — and this distinction matters for how you evaluate safety.

 Money market accounts: Bank deposit products, FDIC-insured, your principal is guaranteed.

-Money market funds: Investment products (mutual funds), not FDIC-insured, slightly higher risk.
+Money market funds: Investment products (mutual funds), SIPC-insured but not FDIC-insured, slightly higher risk.

 Money market funds invest in short-term debt securities and aim to maintain a $1.00 net asset value.
-They are considered very low-risk and often pay slightly higher yields than accounts, but they carry no FDIC protection.
+They carry no FDIC protection.
 For most people building emergency funds or saving for short-term goals, the minimal yield difference does not justify losing deposit insurance.
+Unless you have specific reasons to need a money market fund, the FDIC-insured account versions are the appropriate choice for cash you cannot afford to lose.

 Your Personal Decision Guide